Autograph (2004 film): Production

 Produced by Roja Combines, Cheran first cast Prabhu Deva in the lead role during October 2000, but the actor and producers later left the project.
 Cheran himself took over production under the banner Dream Theatres.
 Vikram was signed on as the new lead actor, but left as, according to Cheran, he did not want to do a romantic film after the success of his action film Gemini (2002).
 Vijay also showed interest after Cheran narrated the script, but the actor ultimately was unable to commit due to scheduling conflicts.
 Arvind Swamy revealed that he was also offered the main role, but he declined because he had retired from cinema in that time period.
 Cheran himself ultimately portrayed the role.
 He said the film was partly autobiographical.
 Four cinematographers worked on the film; Ravi Varman had shot the school episode in Senthil's early life with a 35 mm lens for which he used light angle, S. D. Vijay Milton shot the Kerala scenes, Dwaraknath shot the Chennai episode with a steady cam, and Shanky Mahendran shot the "'live' part" of the film when the camera uses the point of view of Senthil's character.
 Some of the scenes were shot at Alapuzha, Kerala.

-Soundtrack
+Music

-The soundtrack features eight songs composed by Bharadwaj.
-The film's background was scored by the duo Sabesh–Murali.
+The soundtrack was composed by Bharadwaj.
+The background was scored by the duo Sabesh–Murali.
 The song "Ovvoru Pookalume" also featured the performance of the members of Raaga Priya orchestra which also included its founder Comagan.